 Why?
 Because it’s your direct contact with your customers.
-A chance for you to build a relationship over time and essential if you want to make money blogging.
-Read on to find out why you need an email list and how to set one up.
+A chance for you to build a relationship over time and essential for most money making blogs.
+Read on to find out why you need an email list and how to get started.

 Why You Need An Email List